 Prerequisites

-Before you begin, confirm you have:- The Speckle connector for your authoring tool (Revit, Rhino, or Civil3D) installed and signed in.
+Before you begin, confirm you have:- The Speckle connector for your authoring tool (Revit, Rhino, or Civil3D) installed, signed in, and updated to v3.24.0 or later.

 - A model that has been published to a Speckle project at least once.